Low Taper Fade Wavy Haircuts for Men

 Curly Fringe Drop with Low Taper Fade Wavy Hair

-This version combines tighter waves with a descending fade that frames the face.
-The drop fade enhances head shape and draws attention to the eyes and brow line.
-Keep the fringe slightly coiled and natural for a youthful yet refined finish.
-It’s ideal for men who want a balanced style and personality.
-Want tighter curls with a bit more contrast?
-Try Mid Taper Fade Curly Hair for a balanced blend that keeps curls structured and fresh.
+This one pairs tighter waves with a descending fade that frames the face, drawing attention to the eyes and brow.
+Keep the fringe slightly coiled and natural for a youthful but refined finish — a balanced look with personality.
+Want tighter curls with more contrast?
+Try our mid taper fade curly hair.

 Low Taper Fade Wavy Hair Bun